Ballrooms, Etc.

 (Click photo to enlarge)

-At the same time, small towns around Ireland started building local multi-purpose "community centers."
+At the same time, small towns around Ireland started building local multi-purpose "community centres."
 These venues were designed to accommodate everything from basketball to ballroom dancing, and were usually better equipped than ballrooms to handle customer needs.
-The community centers, although never a threat to the ballrooms, probably helped to hasten their demise.
+The community centres, although never a threat to the ballrooms, probably helped to hasten their demise.

 The interior of The Flamingo Ballroom, Ballymena (from Billy Swann) shows the ballroom at its finest!